Study a Master of Laws by Research at Bond University

 Academic entry requirements

 The Master of Laws (Research) is offered to those with a professional law qualification (Bachelor of Laws, Juris Doctor or equivalent).
-Applications are required to have at least 70 per cent average and/or extensive professional experience.
+Applicants are required to have at least 65 cumulative percentage average.

 English language proficiency requirements